 Goose Rocks Beach is by far one of the most beautiful beaches in America– and a quintessentially New England one, at that!
 This long, flat 3-mile beach is an essential stop in any Kennebunkport itinerary.
 It’s best at sunset or in the early morning (before the crowds roll in) as it’s a great “walking beach.”
 However, commuters should be advised: parking is limited, and there is no public restroom.

-Nearby, Tides Beach House offers delightful lunch, lite bites, cocktails, and dinner across the street.
-They also have luxurious plush beach chairs for rent.
+Nearby, Tides Beach House (detailed below) offers delightful lunch, lite bites, cocktails, and dinner across the street.
+They serve one of the area’s best lobster rolls, and they also have luxurious plush beach chairs for rent if you’re staying on-site.

 Visit, Shop, and Wander at Snug Harbor Farm